Getting started

 For loop

 The for loop, as in other programming languages, is used to iterate through a block of instructions, incrementing (or decrementing) a counter at each iteration.
 The for loop must always have a start condition and an end condition, and may optionally have a step condition, which indicates by how much the counter should be incremented/decremented (if no step is specified, the default is 1).
-Here is the single example, which prints the numbers from 1 to 10 (inclusive):
+Here is a simple example, which prints the numbers from 1 to 10 (inclusive):

 for i = 1 to 10 do